-Where to eat – tips to keep your budget wallet-friendly:
+Where to eat in Marrakesh: Tips to keep your budget wallet-friendly

 If you want to eat real Moroccan food at prices locals pay, there’s nothing better than eating where locals do: the food stalls in the Djemaa El Fna.
 These stalls aren’t here for the tourists.
 They were there long before Marrakech became a tourist destination.